Dental Checkups & Teeth Cleanings – Edmond, OK

 Keeping Your Teeth and Gums Free of Plaque

 The bacteria in your mouth are constantly forming a layer of plaque on your teeth, and if it’s not removed it could very easily lead to cavities and gum disease.
 While you can get rid of a lot of plaque by yourself, it can be all too easy to miss some spots by accident.
-That’s why the American Dental Association recommends that you see a dentist regularly for dental checkups and teeth cleanings in Oklahoma City, OK.
+That’s why the American Dental Association recommends that you see a dentist regularly for dental checkups and teeth cleanings in Edmond, OK.
 If you’re due for some preventive care, contact Bluff Creek Dental today!

-Why a Healthy Mouth is Important
+Why a Healthy Mouth Is Important

 If cavities are allowed to form and aren’t treated, the bacteria on your teeth could easily get past the tooth’s protective enamel layer and infect the pulp.
 In addition to being very painful, infected pulp can abscess (meaning it forms a pocket of pus) and cause damage in other parts of the body.
 You can also lose the tooth altogether, which in itself can lead to further health issues.